 - 1. Select Help | Support Bundle to open the Support Bundle dialog. - To create a support bundle for a single job, select the job in the Jobs View pane before opening the Support Bundle dialog. - 2.
 In the Support Bundle dialog, select the modules you want to send. - 3.
 If creating a support bundle for a single job, select Just for selected job. - 4.
-Then do one of the following: - To save the bundle, click the Save icon. - To email the bundle to Support, click Email Quest Software Support. - To contact Support via the Support Portal, click Quest Support.
+Then do one of the following: - To save the bundle, click the Save icon I. Then select a location in which to save the zipped file. - To email the bundle to Support, click Email Quest Software Support. - To contact Support via the Support Portal, click Quest Support.

-The bundle is created and saved in the following location:
+By default, the support bundle is created and saved in the following location:

-C:\Documents and Settingsuser name>\My Documents\Benchmark Factoryversion number>\BMFSupportBundle.zip.
+C:\Users\<user name>\My Documents\My Benchmark Factory\<version number>\BMFSupportBundle.zip.